 6. Creating Customer Success Silos

-If you're familiar with data silos, then you know that when your departments and teams don't share information and goals, you can't provide smooth experiences to your customers.
+If you're familiar with data silos, then you know when departments and teams don't share information and goals, you can't provide smooth experiences to customers.

 Having a customer success silo will not only affect your customer support but your entire organization.
 For example, if your sales, marketing, and customer success don't exchange information, then you won't be able to combine customer data.
 This combination will allow you to target specific customers and see how they benefit from your product.